kkourt/sammy/README.md

 # Sammy, the helper

 Playing around with the idea of an interactive helper.
-Reads data from notes.txt, and presents searchable list.
+Reads data from notes.txt, and presents a searchable list.